commandprompt/pgmanage-docs/src/en/05_enterprise.md

 `AUDAX_OAUTH2_AUTO_CREATE_USER`
 Default: True
 Tells audax to automatically create local user accounts when authenticating via OAuth2.
-If not enabled, any users to be authenticated via OAuth2 must be manually created locally by a the application admin before they can log in through the OAuth2 provider.
+If not enabled, any users to be authenticated via OAuth2 must be manually created locally by the application admin before they can log in through the OAuth2 provider.

 `AUDAX_LICENSE_KEY`
-Defaut: None
+Default: None
 A key used to decrypt the license file.
-Must be present to enabled Enterprise features
+Must be present to enable Enterprise features

 `AUDAX_LICENSE_PATH`
 Default: None